 A sought-after speaker, Angie has been featured at the Aspen Ideas Festival, National Ethics Conference, Washington Ideas Forum, Bloomberg Big Data seminar, Cyber Analyst, Digital Cities & Security diversity and workforce conferences and summits—just to name a few.

-Angie earned a B.A. in Engineering Management from U.S. Military Academy at West Point.
-She also holds an M.S. in Management from the Florida Institute of Technology.
-She serves on the Army Science Board and Uniting Women in Cyber Advisory Board.
+Angie earned a B.S. in engineering management from the U.S. Military Academy at West Point.
+She also holds an M.S. in business administration and management from the Florida Institute of Technology.
+She serves on the Army Science Board, Army Cyber Institute, and Uniting Women in Cyber Advisory Board.
 Angie is a member of the Association of the U.S. Army, Business Executives for National Security, West Point Association of Graduates and West Point Society of DC, and is Booz Allen’s ambassador with the Executive Women’s Forum for cybersecurity.